-Anderson's highly anticipated followup to There Will Be Blood, The Master's reputation precedes it, as it had been reported for quite a while that the film was a dramatization of the early days of Scientology and its leader L. Ron Hubbard.
+As Anderson's highly anticipated followup to There Will Be Blood, The Master's reputation precedes it, since it had been reported that the film was a dramatization of the early days of Scientology and its leader L. Ron Hubbard.

-The story - so much as there is a story - is told through the eyes of Freddie Quell (Joaquin Phoenix), an emotionally disturbed sailor with a horrific family past and likely memories of wartime horror.
-One night he clambers onto a yacht being "borrowed" by Dodd and his followers, and he and Dodd bond over Quell's moonshine.
-What follows is a strange and highly ambiguous movie, one relatively devoid of any traditional dramatic narrative, as Dodd takes Quell under his wing.
+The story – as much as there is one – is told through the eyes of Freddie Quell (Joaquin Phoenix), an emotionally disturbed sailor with a gruesome family past and likely memories of wartime horror.
+One night he clambers onto a yacht that's been "borrowed" by Dodd and his followers, and he and Dodd bond over Quell's moonshine.
+What follows is a strange, ambiguous movie, one devoid of any traditional dramatic narrative, as Dodd takes Quell under his wing.

-What I got out of it is that The Master is sort of the story about a man and his dog – only the dog here is another man.
-(I suspect that the title is a clue.)
+What I concluded is that The Master is a story about a man and his dog – only the dog here is another man.
+(The title is a clue.)
 For Quell is a dog – a mad dog, frequently scolded by Dodd for being "naughty" and put through rigorous training sessions in order to "tame" him.

 But what does it all mean?
-Is it a satire of Scientology, with Anderson suggesting Hubbard was a drunk, a lunatic, a bully, and/or a con artist?
-Is it an examination of postwar masculinity, where American men no longer knew how to define themselves?
-Or could it even be a metaphor for the director/actor relationship (which sounds reductive, but after all, Anderson grew up in showbiz)?
-Answers are hard to find amidst the haze.
+Is it a satire of Scientology, with Anderson intimating that Hubbard was a drunk, a lunatic, a bully, and a con artist?
+Or is it an examination of postwar masculinity, where American men no longer knew how to define themselves?
+Or is it a metaphor for the director/actor relationship (which sounds reductive, but after all, Anderson grew up in showbiz)?
+Or all three?

-The Master is one of those films that's not particularly enjoyable to watch – though the cinematography and early 1950s costumes are truly evocative, and Radiohead's Jonny Greenwood delivers a weird, stirring score – but gives you a lot to mull over afterward.
+The Master is one of those films that are not particularly enjoyable to watch – though the cinematography and early 1950s costumes are truly evocative of the period, and Radiohead's Jonny Greenwood delivers a weird, stirring score – but give you a lot to mull over afterward.
 Some will be bored by the lack of story.
 Some will find it muddled and pretentious.
-Some will find it to be a work of genius.
-As for me, I found it visually arresting and compelling - but perhaps only in the long term.
-It's a film deliberately designed to be intellectually analyzed – and whether that's a good thing or a bad thing depends on how you feel about intellectually analyzing movies.
+Some will find it a work of genius.
+As for me, I found it visually arresting and compelling (in the long term).
+It's a film designed to be intellectually analyzed – and whether that's good or bad depends on how you feel about such things.